How to Apply

 The Residency Director reviews each completed applicant file and makes the decision as to who will be invited for an interview.
 If an interview is granted, you will receive an e-mail from the Department of Emergency Medicine stating that your application has been reviewed and requesting you call the department to arrange for an interview.

-In addition to the completed application, we require a transcript of your grades, NBME or FLEX scores, a dean’s letter, and three letters of recommendation.
+In addition to the completed application, we require a transcript of your grades, USMLE or COMLEX scores, a dean’s letter, and three letters of recommendation.
 After all of these materials have been received, the application will be reviewed and a decision made concerning a personal interview.
 We will notify you via ERAS about whether or not we are able to offer you an interview.

 Interviews are scheduled from November through the end of January.
-Interviews are held two days per week: Monday & Wednesday.
-Interviews will not be held between December 18, 2013 and January 5, 2014.
+Interviews are held one day per week: Monday & some Tuesdays.
+Interviews will not be held between December 20, 2014 and January 5, 2015.
 The interviews provide opportunities to discuss the program with the residency director, faculty, and residents, and to tour the hospital and Emergency Department.
 The interview day begins between 7 – 7:30 AM and ends in the mid-afternoon.
 There is usually an informal social function the evening before the interview day when applicants and current residents can meet away from the hospital.

 Use the Electronic Residency Application Service to apply for the Maine Medical Center Emergency Medicine Residency Program.